The Future of Magazines

 I’m not a naysayer of the present or future value of magazines.
 I read many of them with great pleasure, and hope to continue to do so for a long time to come.
 But my task here is to look closely at all of the published data, and let the conclusions fall where they may.

-Data collection for the U.S. magazine industry is derived from four related sources: the Magazine Publishers of America (MPA) and its affiliates: the Publishers Information Bureau (PIB), the American Society of Magazine Editors (ASME) and the Independent Magazine Group (MPA-IMAG).
-The Canadian industry is covered also by Magazines Canada.
+Data collection for the U.S. magazine industry is derived from four related sources: the Magazine Publishers of America (MPA) (now MPA: The Association of Magazine Media) and its affiliates: the Publishers Information Bureau (PIB), the American Society of Magazine Editors (ASME) and the Independent Magazine Group (MPA-IMAG).
+The Canadian industry is covered mainly by Magazines Canada.

 There are also two trade magazines heavily (or exclusively) focused on magazines: Folio Magazine and Ad Age.
-Canada, in turn, is covered by Masthead and Marketing Magazine (although it does go beyond magazines to be targeted as “Canada’s national weekly publication dedicated to the businesses of marketing, advertising and media”) (also, as of the date of this writing, Masthead is about to cease publication, but there are numerous rumors that the Canadian publishing community may come to its rescue.)
-Like all trade magazines, their independence from the industries they cover is also subject to debate.
+Canada, in turn, is covered by Masthead and Marketing Magazine (although it goes beyond magazines as “Canada’s definitive source for news, analysis and insights into the business of marketing”).

-As the government data is clearly understated, the industry-generated data becomes more fascinating by comparison.
+As the government data is clearly understated, the industry-generated data becomes more compelling by comparison.

 How Many Magazines?

-As the Magazine Publishers of America (MPA) points out “There are several sources that provide the number of magazines available in the U.S., some more comprehensive than others.
+As the Magazine Publishers of America (MPA) has pointed out the (this link is no longer available online) “there are several sources that provide the number of magazines available in the U.S., some more comprehensive than others.
 The following chart cites five of these sources: the National Directory of Magazines, Standard Rate and Data Service, Audit Bureau of Circulations, BPA Worldwide, and the Publishers Information Bureau.”
-The data below is unusually frank for a national organization that represents roughly “240 domestic publishing companies with approximately 1,400 titles.”
+The data below is unusually frank for a national organization that has subsequently locked most of its data away exclusively for members.

 Circulation